 In April 2013, WordPress installations around the world were subjected to a worldwide brute-force attack.

-These attacks were caused by infected computer networks programmed to attack other vulnerable sites (botnets).
+These attacks were caused by computers infected with malware and programmed to attack other vulnerable installations (botnets).

 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 There are many methods hackers use to try and break into a WordPress site.
 One of these is by trying to guess the site admin’s login username and password.
 To do this, hackers use software programs that automatically tries to guess hundreds of login possibilities in minutes.

 If you’re not using strong usernames or unguessable passwords, your site can be an easy target for hackers.